newmaterialco/fieldday-ios-sdk/README.md

 *A prediction pill is the element at the bottom of the screen, showing the category name for the prediction*

-The events can be handled via the `onPrediction` and `onPredictionTap` modifiers on the ViewfinderView.
+These events can be handled via the `onPrediction` and `onPredictionTap` modifiers on the ViewfinderView.
 They can be used as follows.

 ```swift
 import SwiftUI